Know About Your Rowing Machines – Info Bitz

 Recovery – slide back to the catch position

 Steady Rowing: 18-24 strokes per minute (also known as Rating).
 This comfortable or warm-up workout.
 Not suggested for weight loss or fitness.

-High Intensity Rowing: Hard and fast rowing for a pre-determined period.
-This is not for the beginners but beneficial to Intermediate and Advanced users.
-Helps stamina, mental and physical abilities.
+High-Intensity Rowing: Hard and fast rowing for a pre-determined period.
+This is not for beginners but beneficial to Intermediate and Advanced users.
+Helps stamina, and mental and physical abilities.